urbanpatrol/working-with-css-challenge/README.md

 #### *Grid*
 It is a huge leap from editing existing code to producing code from scratch and I struggled initially with getting started.

-Although I believe the site responds acceptably it is small things like centering navigation with media queries where I spent more time than necessary trying to resolve the issue.
+Although I believe the site responds acceptably it is small things like centering navigation with media queries where I spent more time than necessary trying to resolve.

 ![](challenge/assets/images/portfolio-site-nav.png)

-As a result, code integrity is lacking as I have not had time to clean it up and add descriptions, semantic html, alt tags etc. and perhaps is a personal workflow issue that needs working on where this should be done as I work through the code rather than an end solution.

-I would ahve liked o push this further into mobile responsive for samller screens which it largely is but small issues are prevalent that coudl easily be resolved with more time and knowledge.
+I would have liked to push this further into mobile responsive for smaller screens which it largely is but small issues are prevalent that could easily be resolved with more time and knowledge.

 However, with all of the above, I believe that all acceptance criteria have been met.

-The following was a useful resource:
+The following continues to be a useful resource:
 * [W3School CSS Tutorial](https://www.w3schools.com/css/)
+* As well as Kevin Powell's YouTube channel although a little advanced, there are some good snippets.

 ## Credits

 * Many thanks to Dan and the TA's for their incredible patience.
 * StackOverflow is an invaluable resource...again! :)
-* W3School as always.
+* W3School as always... a great resource.
-* ...and the hundreds of internet contributors I searched thorugh to find solutions... too many to mention.
+* ...and the hundreds of internet contributors I searched to find solutions... too many to mention.

 ## License